d-moos/MLJourney/lesson_13_rocket_league.md

 )
 ```

-Interpretation:

-- `goal_scored`: large, sparse reward for the main objective.
+Each term has an intuitive meaning.
+The `goal_scored` component is a large, sparse
+reward tied directly to the main objective of the game: putting the ball in the
+opponent's net.
+The `ball_touch` term provides a smaller but more frequent reward that
-- `ball_touch`: encourages basic competence (just touching the ball reliably).
+encourages basic competence such as reliably reaching and touching the ball.
+The
-- `velocity_toward_ball` and `velocity_toward_goal`: reward moving the ball in a useful
+`velocity_toward_ball` and `velocity_toward_goal` terms reward situations where the
-  direction, even before a shot.
+ball or your car are moving in a useful direction, even before an actual shot occurs;
+this helps the agent learn to push the ball upfield and create pressure.

-- `boost_pickup`: encourages collecting resources rather than driving empty.
+The `boost_pickup` term encourages the agent to collect boost pads rather than driving
+around empty, which is crucial for maintaining speed and enabling aerial plays.
+The
-- `demo_opponent`: can be positive or negative depending on whether demos help your
+`demo_opponent` term can be either positive or negative depending on your training
-  strategy; here it is penalized.
+goals; in this example it is penalized to discourage reckless demolitions that might
+hurt overall positioning.

-The exact coefficients are **task-dependent**; you should expect to iterate.
-Always
+The exact coefficients multiplying these terms are **task-dependent**, and you should
+expect to iterate on them.
+After each change, it is important to watch replays to make
-watch replays to ensure the agent is not exploiting a shaping term in a weird way
+sure the agent is not exploiting a shaping term in an unintended way (as discussed in
-(Lesson 10 & 11).
+Lessons 10 and 11).

-To manage difficulty, you can implement **curriculum rewards** that change over time:
+To manage difficulty, you can implement **curriculum rewards** that change over time.

-- **Stage 1:** reward **any ball touch**; ignore goals.
+In an early training stage you might reward **any ball touch** and ignore goals
+entirely, so the agent first learns to reliably reach the ball.
+In a second stage you
-- **Stage 2:** reward touches that move the ball towards the opponent goal.
+can start rewarding touches that move the ball towards the opponent's goal, teaching
-- **Stage 3:** add large rewards for scoring; reduce basic touch reward.
+the agent to push in the correct direction.
+Later, you add large rewards for actually
+scoring goals and gradually reduce the basic touch reward so that the agent focuses on
+converting pressure into points.
+In advanced stages you can introduce terms for team
-- **Stage 4:** introduce team coordination objectives or defensive skills.

-This mirrors curriculum learning: start with simple skills and gradually align the
+coordination or defensive skills.
+This mirrors curriculum learning: start with simple
-reward with full-game objectives.
+skills and gradually align the reward with full-game objectives.

 ### Training Strategies

 Given the complexity and cost of each environment step, training strategy matters a
 lot.
-Three ideas are especially important:
+Three ideas are especially important.

 **1. Self-Play**

-- Train your agent against **copies or past versions of itself**.
+In self-play, you train your agent against **copies or past versions of itself** rather
+than only against fixed scripted bots.
+As the current agent improves, the opponents it
-- As it improves, its opponents naturally become stronger, creating an automatic
+faces naturally become stronger as well, creating an automatic curriculum of
-  curriculum of difficulty.
-- This reduces reliance on hand-crafted scripted bots and can uncover novel tactics.
+difficulty.
+This setup reduces reliance on hand-crafted bots and can uncover novel

-You still need safeguards against forgetting (Lesson 11): maintain an opponent pool and
+tactics that emerge purely from competition between learning agents.

+However, as you saw in Lesson 11, self-play also carries risks such as catastrophic
+forgetting or cycling between strategies.
+To mitigate these, you typically maintain an
+**opponent pool** containing snapshots of your agent from different training stages and
-evaluate against fixed baselines (e.g., built-in bots or frozen earlier agents).
+regularly evaluate against **fixed baselines** such as built-in bots or frozen older
+agents.
+This gives you a stable measure of progress even when both sides are learning.

 **2. Bot and Data Diversity**

-Pure self-play can lead to narrow meta-strategies.
-To broaden behavior, mix in:
+Pure self-play can lead to narrow meta-strategies that only work against copies of your

-- Built-in **Rookie** and **All-Star** bots.
+own agent.
+To broaden behavior, you can mix in a variety of opponents and data
+sources.
+For example, you might alternate games against built-in **Rookie** and
-- **Past agent checkpoints** from different training stages.
+**All-Star** bots, against **past agent checkpoints** from different points in
-- Optionally, **human replay data** for behavior cloning warm-starts.
+training, and optionally pretrain the policy using **human replay data** via behavior

-This diversity makes it harder for the agent to overfit to a single opponent style.
+cloning before fine-tuning with RL.
+This diversity makes it harder for the agent to
+overfit to a single opponent style and encourages more robust strategies.

 **3. Parallel and Distributed Training**

-Rocket League environments are relatively expensive to step.
-To train in a reasonable
+Rocket League environments are relatively expensive to step, especially when running
-time, you typically run **8–32 parallel instances** (or more on clusters):
+the full game.
+To train in a reasonable time, you typically run **8–32 parallel

-- Each environment runs in its own process (or even on different machines).
+instances** (or more on clusters).
+Each environment runs in its own process or even on
-- A central learner gathers trajectories, performs updates, and broadcasts new
+different machines, while a central learner gathers trajectories, performs gradient
-  parameters.
+updates, and broadcasts updated parameters back to the workers.

-This is conceptually the same as the **parallel environments** in Lesson 11, just at a
+This architecture is conceptually the same as the **parallel environments** in
+Lesson 11, just at a larger scale suitable for a complex 3D game.
+By collecting data
-larger scale.
-It allows you to reach tens of millions of timesteps in days instead of
+in parallel you can reach tens of millions of timesteps in days instead of weeks.
-weeks.

 Together, good **state encoding**, **reward shaping**, **curriculum**, **self-play**, and
 **parallel training** turn Rocket League from an impossible RL problem into a